-Kombo is a train ticket booking site, bus and carpooling.
-We offer more than 100 tickets to go to Brussels from 166 cities.
+Kombo is a website for booking train, bus and carpool tickets.
+We offer more than 100 tickets to go to Brussels, from 10 cities.

 To get to Brussels, do you have to take the train, bus or carpool?
 The train is often the most comfortable means of transport.
 The bus has the advantage of being cheaper, like Blablacar.
-Carpooling is nice if you want to talk but if you want to rest, you will be more relaxed by bus or train!
+Carpooling is nice if you want to chat but if you want to rest, you'll be more comfortable by bus or train!
 Kombo allows you to compare ticket prices for Brussels.
-Yes, but above all you can book your tickets directly on our website, whether by train or bus.
+Yes, but above all you can book your tickets directly on our site, whether by train or bus.

-You can take the train to Brussels but also the bus.
+You can take the train to go to Brussels but also the bus.
 Indeed, there are 1 trains and 1 coaches arriving at Brussels every day.
 So you have a choice.

-On Kombo, you will find direct train tickets from 15 different cities to Brussels.
-Just over 15 cities have direct trains for Brussels, including Lille, Charles de Gaulle Airport CDG, Strasbourg, Lyon, Marseille.
+On Kombo, you will find direct train tickets from 0 different cities to get to Brussels.
+Slightly more 0 cities have direct trains for Brussels, of which .

-Here are the tips for finding the best train for Brussels.
+Here some tips to find the best train for Brussels.

-After finding a cheap ticket on Kombo, we recommend you to book it directly on our website.
+After finding a cheap ticket on Kombo, we recommend you should book it directly on our website.
 As Kombo compares the prices of all buses and trains, you will have the best choice and the best price on your ticket for Brussels.
-Please note that trains and buses can quickly become full during weekends and holidays.
+However, note that trains and buses can quickly be full during weekends and holidays.

-As for buses, they can stop in 2 bus stations.
-At Brussels, the busiest bus stations frequented by coaches are Gare Bruxelles Nord, Gare Bruxelles-Midi.
+As for buses, they can stop at 4 bus stations.
+At Brussels, the busiest bus stations for coaches are Gare Bruxelles Nord, Gare Bruxelles-Midi.

 Avenue des Magnolias / Magnolialaan